HaxeFoundation/HaxeManual/content/03-type-system.md

 >
 > Private types, unlike public types, do not become a member of their containing package.

-The accessibility of types can be manipulated more precisely by using [access control](lf-access-control).
+The accessibility of types can be controlled more precisely by using [access control](lf-access-control).